MikeJSeo/phd/realworldbook/README.md

 # Comparative effectiveness and personalized medicine research using Real-World Data

-This folder provides R code for the book chapter written on analyzing real-world data.
+This folder provides R codes for the book titled above.